 Dolly Parton could be considered the greatest songwriter that America has ever produced.
 Match her career accomplishments with the gracious philanthropic arm of her country music empire, and you’ve got one hell of a life well-lived.

-So, it’s worth noting that Dolly’s latest gift to mankind, her April donation of $1 million to Vanderbilt University Medical Center for COVID-19 research, could pay off bigger than any hit song or amusement park, as The Dolly Parton COVID-19 Research Fund has been credited as a source of funding for the mRNA Vaccine, which has been found to be 94.5% effective in preventing the spread of the coronavirus in clinical trials thus far.
+So, it’s worth noting that Dolly’s latest gracious gift to mankind in the form of her $1 million to Vanderbilt University Medical Center for COVID-19 research back in April, could pay off bigger than any hit song or amusement park thrill, as The Dolly Parton COVID-19 Research Fund has been credited as a source of funding for the mRNA Vaccine, which has been found to be 94.5% effective in preventing the spread of the coronavirus in clinical trials thus far.

 View this post on Instagram